chrisckc/TodoApiDemo/Notes.md

 using Microsoft.AspNetCore;

-Using launch settings from /TodoApiDemo/Properties/launchSettings.json an error occured:
+Using launch settings from /TodoApiDemo/Properties/launchSettings.json an error occurred:
 The launch profile "(Default)" could not be applied.
 A usable launch profile could not be located.